-Our SELPA Compliance Officer vetted our LCAP this year and stated that no changes were required.
+Educational Partner(s) Process for Engagement 1/22/24, 1/29/24, 2/5/24, 3/4/24, 3/11/24, 3/18/24, 3/25/24, 4/8/24, 4/15/24, 4/22/24, 4/29/24, 5/6/24, 5/13/24,5/20/24, 6/3/24 Students Student input on the LCAP and school-wide goals is provided through 1:1 teacher/student interactions, school surveys, and the annual LCAP survey.
+Student-centered LCAP goals are also driven or modified by school-wide student achievement data.
+Some students do participate in PAC or ELAC meetings too.
+SELPA/Special Education Local Plan Area Our SELPA Compliance Officer vetted our LCAP this year and stated that no changes were required.
 The El Dorado Charter SELPA participates and provides guidance in the CDE's Special Education Monitoring Processes.
 The El Dorado Charter SELPA provides program and technical support by the Program Specialist and/or other SELPA team members.
 Dropout (and Graduation), Post-secondary outcomes data for special education students are reviewed in a collaborative process with the El Dorado Charter SELPA.
-Guidance for developing and monitoring transition plans for students with disabilities is regularly offered and available from the El Dorado Charter SELPA. np Classified and Certificated Staff training related to special education students is provided by the El Dorado Charter SELPA as needed and requested.
+Guidance for developing and monitoring transition plans for students with disabilities is regularly offered and available from the El Dorado Charter SELPA.
+Classified and Certificated Staff training related to special education students is provided by the El Dorado Charter SELPA as needed and requested.
 The El Dorado Charter SELPA requests the participation of parents of students with disabilities in the SELPA Community Advisory Committee (CAC).

-The SELPA Program Specialists were provided a copy of the LCAP for consultation on the alignment of LCAP activities with the annual assurances support plan.
-School Board 11/28/23 Board meeting, report on Title I updates, finance report, Grants funding.
-2/27/24 Board meeting, shared LCAP Mid-year Report, Goals & Metrics, student outcomes & expenditures to date, feedback/input on results of desired outcome progress.Dashboard Data, budget report, finance report.
+Educational Partner(s) Process for Engagement The SELPA Program Specialists were provided a copy of the LCAP for consultation on the alignment of LCAP activities with the annual assurances support plan.
+School Board Board Meetings: 9/1/23-Principal Updates, Superintendent Updates 10/24/23- Principal Updates, Superintendent Updates 12/5/23-Principal Updates, Superintendent Updates, Proposition 28- Arts and Music 2/21/24-Mid-Year Accountability Plan Update 3/5/2024-Principal Updates, School Accountability Report Card 4/16/24-Principal Updates, Local Control Accountability Plan Goals and Metrics, School Survey Results 5/31/24